divercefi/whitepaper/README.md

 We will introduce 3 tiers of portfolios in the Portfolio Dashboard Explorer:

-1. **Fixed portfolios**: Asset allocation is fixed through time and neither portfolio originator neither users can change the portfolio composition.
+1. **Fixed portfolios**: The asset allocation is fixed through time and neither portfolio originator neither users can change the portfolio composition.
 These portfolios typically don't incur any transaction costs but the portfolio originator can ask for a fixed performance fee from the users.
-2. **Dynamic portfolios**: Portfolio originator can manage and rebalance the portfolios through time affecting the asset allocation and thus the potential performance and associated staking rewards.
+2. **Dynamic portfolios**: The portfolio originator can manage and rebalance the portfolios through time affecting the asset allocation and thus the potential performance and associated staking rewards.
 The benefit is that users don't have to rebalance the portfolios themselves and can rely on the expertise of the portfolio originators.
 As opposed to fixed portfolios there is typically a management/ performance management fee rewarding the portfolio originators.
 On the other hand, the benefit for the portfolios originators leveraging *EASY* is that they don't have to invest in the underlying assets and fulfill are related storage and regulatory constraints.
 Please note that dynamic portfolios determined and managed by partners can bear additional staking conditions via portfolio policy (e.g., minimal amount, freeze period, only long positions allowed).
    Use case: Partner trading bot rebalancing the portfolios based on a trading algorithm via a management/ performance transaction fee.
-3. **Dynamic managed portfolios (to be developed later)**: Like for dynamic portfolios, originators can manage and rebalance the portfolios through time for users.
+3. **Dynamic managed portfolios (to be developed later)**: Like for dynamic portfolios, originators can manage and rebalance the portfolios over time for users.
 The key difference is that they also invest/ manage in the underlying portfolio of assets and are regulated to do so.
 This option will be developed at a later stage when exploring the integration with security tokens.
 Also dynamic managed portfolios determined by partners can bear additional staking conditions via portfolio policy (e.g., minimal amount, freeze period, only long positions allowed).
    Use case: Partner asset manager investing and managing the underlying portfolio via a management/ performance transaction fee.

 The Portfolio Dashboard Explorer will give users **three** **paths** to continue their investment and user experience on [CryptoEasy.io](https://cryptoeasy.io).